Support an organization that YOU can Believe In.

 1. Red Nation Celebration Institute (RNCI) is tax deductible.
 RNCI is a 501(C)(3) organization and the longest standing Native Arts & Culture Organization in Los Angeles, Est. 1995.

-2. Red Nation Film Festival (RNFF) is a program of RNCI.
+2. Red Nation International Film Festival (RNIFF) is a program of RNCI.
 RNFF is the premier American Indian & Indigenous Film Festival & Awards Show, bringing you the best in Native cinema.

 3. RNCI Red Nation Awards is “Hollywood’s Biggest Night for American Indian & Indigenous Voices™”, honors accomplishments of Independent Motion Pictures, Documentaries, Shorts, Television, Comedy and Music which are produced, directed, written, and or starring American Indians.
 Honorees include individuals who have made advancements in film, radio, television, comedy, media and social justice.